mobile app bar

 Magic Johnson attends the 2024 NWSL Championship match at CPKC Stadium

-Magic Johnson’s most memorable impact on professional sports came during his Hall of Fame career with the Los Angeles Lakers.
-Although that period defined his legacy, the legendary point guard has refused to step out of the spotlight, even in retirement.
-Magic has managed to stay closely connected to sports – and line his pockets – through a series of investment deals since the end of his playing days.
+Magic Johnson’s Hall of Fame career with the Los Angeles Lakers has defined his legacy in the game.
+However, the legendary point guard has refused to step away from the arena.
+Magic has managed to stay closely connected with sports – and line his pockets as well – through a series of investments since the end of his playing days.

-The five-time champion’s first major investment came with Guggenheim Partners and Stan Kasten, who led a group that acquired the MLB’s Los Angeles Dodgers in 2012.
+In 2012, he invested with Guggenheim Partners and Stan Kasten, who led a group that acquired the MLB’s Los Angeles Dodgers.
 Once Magic got a taste of being a hands-on owner, he couldn’t stop with just one franchise.
 Johnson was also involved in the purchase of the WNBA’s Los Angeles Sparks in 2014.

 This wasn’t the first time Magic tried to buy an NFL team.
-Johnson, however, believes that he eventually ended up where he was supposed to.
+And he believes that he eventually ended up where he was supposed to.

-After surprisingly dismantling the top-seeded Detroit Lions in the NFC Playoffs last season, the Washington Commanders are expected to be one of the biggest risers in the upcoming campaign.
-With quarterback sensation Jayden Daniels leading the way, Magic Johnson and his fellow investors have to feel confident in their purchase.
+After surprisingly dismantling the top-seeded Detroit Lions in the NFC Playoffs last season, the Commanders are expected to be one of the biggest risers in the upcoming campaign.
+With quarterback sensation Jayden Daniels leading the way, Magic and his fellow investors have every right to feel confident about their team.

 About the author